Well, thought you’d drop by, did you? I’m so glad you did!

 I blame Norfolk for my sardonic sense of humour, which I haven’t managed to shake off now that I live in London.
 Before this, I lived up in Sheffield where I stood at the front of a classroom and waved Macbeth at teenagers.
 I love Yorkshire.
 I left a bit of my heart up there amongst the heather.

 I have always been a huge reader and like most kids of the 90s, I grew up on a diet of Harry Potter, Georgia Nicholson, and fizzy drinks.
 This later moved into an obsession with historical fiction, anything written in the early 19th Century, and contemporary women’s fiction.
-Basically, I am equally defensive of heaving bosoms and books where women drink too much and talk about willies.
+Basically, I am equally defensive of heaving bosoms and books where women drink too much and talk about shagging.

 If you’re interested in my workshops or want to hear about mentoring opportunities, head over here.